tdalberg/tdalberg.github.io/4writings.md

 ## reviews

-Tobias Dalberg: "En aktion mot passivformer - Michael Billig om samhällsvetenskaplig prosa", review of Michael Billig's (2013) _Learn to Write Badly.
+**Tobias Dalberg**: "En aktion mot passivformer - Michael Billig om samhällsvetenskaplig prosa", review of Michael Billig's (2013) _Learn to Write Badly.
 How to Succeed in the Social Sciences_, _Praktiske Grunde_, No 3-4, 2014, p.
 71-74.